Elyesbc22/DeepRL/src/models/DQN/README.md

 1. **Experience Replay**: Stores transitions in a replay buffer and samples random batches for training, breaking correlations in the observation sequence.
 2. **Target Network**: Uses a separate target network for generating TD targets, updated periodically to stabilize training.
 3. **Epsilon-Greedy Exploration**: Balances exploration and exploitation by selecting random actions with probability epsilon.
+Two types of epsilon decay are supported:
+   - **Exponential Decay**: Multiplies epsilon by a decay factor at each step (epsilon = epsilon * decay_factor)
+   - **Linear Decay**: Linearly decreases epsilon from start to end value over a large portion (90%) of the total training steps

 ### Handling Continuous Action Spaces